BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 Each theory is to be practised within the group, at the relevant weekend.

-There is a short assignment to complete after each weekend, we estimate this to take no more than two hours.
+There is a short assignment to complete after each weekend, we estimate this to take no more than four to six hours.

 Each assignment is usually 400 to 1500 words, 1 to 4 A4 papers.